IssaNasralli/popVAT/README.md

 ![ ](popVAT.png)

+Detailed explanation is available in the folder **"Model architecture of popVAT"**.

-We propose popVAT (Population estimation using Variational Autoencoder and Atrous Convolution), an extension of popVAE designed for adaptive hierarchical spatial modeling from multisource geospatial data.
+We propose **popVAT** (Population estimation using Variational Autoencoder and Atrous Convolution), an extension of **popVAE** designed for adaptive hierarchical spatial modeling from multisource geospatial data.
 The framework integrates multi-scale spatial reasoning within a unified architecture by combining a VAE-based contextual encoder with atrous convolution and learnable gating mechanisms.

-The model follows a three-branch design:
+The model follows a **three-branch design**:

-Medium-range encoder–decoder branch: learns contextual latent representations $\mathbf{z}$.
+1. **Medium-range encoder–decoder branch** – learns contextual latent representations `z`.

-Pixel-level branch: preserves fine spatial detail.
+2. **Pixel-level branch** – preserves fine spatial detail.

-Global atrous-convolution branch: captures large-scale spatial dependencies, producing global features $\mathbf{a}$.
+3. **Global atrous-convolution branch** – captures large-scale spatial dependencies, producing global features `a`.

 These branches encode fine, medium, and global spatial structures, enabling joint modeling of local texture, neighborhood context, and regional morphology.

-To adaptively fuse hierarchical information, popVAT employs two gating modules, $G_c$ and $G_g$, which modulate $\mathbf{z}$ and $\mathbf{a}$ before integration with pixel-level features.
+To adaptively fuse hierarchical information, **popVAT** employs two gating modules, `Gc` and `Gg`, which modulate `z` and `a` before integration with pixel-level features.
 This mechanism dynamically regulates contextual influence, allowing the network to balance local precision and large-scale spatial awareness during training.

 Detailed explanation in the folder "Model architecture of popVAT"